mymindstorm/setup-emsdk/README.md

   description: "If true will not cache any downloads with tc.cacheDir."
   default: false
 actions-cache-folder:
-  description: "Set to the folder where your cached emsdk-master folder is or where emsdk cache will be copied to on sucessful run.
-This folder will go under $GITHUB_HOME (I.e. build dir)."
+  description: "Directory to cache emsdk in.
+This folder will go under $GITHUB_HOME (I.e. build dir) and be cached using @actions/cahce."
   default: ''
 update-tags:
   description: "Update tags before installing a version"